A glossary of metal detecting terms

 rosie — A 90% silver Rosevelt dime (1946-1964)

 roundness – A coin or button in the hole.

 seated — A US coin minted between 1837 and 1891 in half dime, dime, quarter and half.

 screamer – A super high quality signal that is loud in the headphones. ”That quarter was a screamer.”
 Often results in a high quality find, such as a large silver coin or artifact.

 seeded hunt — A hunt where the the finds have been scattered or planted

 skunked — Hunting and finding nothing of value.
 Also “silver-skunked” when you find no silver coins.

 smoothie – a coin that’s highly worn, often difficult to see details.

 square nail — A very old nail, often hand forged.
-An indicator of old construction.
+An indicator of old construction (more on square nails.)

 stinkin’ lincoln — A US Lincoln penny, especially used after the hunter starts to dig a lot of them in a hunt where expectations were high for silver coins.
 “Another stinkin’ lincoln”